jrlomas/euklick/README.md

 <img src="images/front.png" width="400">
 <img src="images/rear.png" width="410">

 Single PCB 5V optical probe for 3D printers.
 Euklick is meant to work with the new Omron optical microswitches of the [D2FP series](https://www.mouser.com/datasheet/2/307/Omron_08182023_D2FP_Datasheet_English-3305532.pdf), specifically the [D2FP-FN2](https://www.mouser.com/ProductDetail/653-D2FP-FN2).
-This switch is rated to a *minimum* of **70,000,000** operations, and much tighter tolerances during at the time the switch is pressed.
+This switch is rated to a *minimum* of **70,000,000** operations, and much tighter tolerances at the time the switch is pressed.